Bake or Break

 • Sanding sugar – This is optional, but it makes the cookies sparkly and adds a little extra sweetness.
 Regular granulated sugar will work, too, but won’t have quite the same look.

-How to Make Raspberry Sugar Cookies
+How to Make Raspberry Cookies

-These cookies mix quickly and easily, but don’t forget to factor the chilling time into your baking plans!
+These sugar cookies mix quickly and easily, but don’t forget to factor the chilling time into your baking plans!

-Mix the dry ingredients.
+• Mix the dry ingredients.
 Whisk together the flour, baking powder, baking soda, and salt.

-Mix the wet ingredients and raspberries.
+• Mix the wet ingredients and raspberries.
 Beat the butter and cream cheese with an electric mixer on medium speed until light and fluffy.
 Next, add the sugar and ground raspberries, and mix well.
 Then, mix in the egg and vanilla.

-Add the dry ingredients to the wet ingredients.
+• Add the dry ingredients to the wet ingredients.
 With the mixer on low speed, gradually add the flour mixture.
 Mix just until combined.

-Chill the dough.
+• Chill the dough.
 Cover and refrigerate the dough for an hour.

-Prepare for baking.
-Heat the oven to 350°F. Line baking sheets with parchment paper or silicone liners.
+• Prepare for baking.
+Heat the oven to 350°F, then line some baking sheets with parchment paper or silicone liners.

-Cool the cookies.
+• Cool the cookies.
 Place the pan on a wire rack and allow the cookies to cool for 5 minutes.
 Then transfer the cookies from the pan to a wire rack to cool completely.

-overhead view of freshly baked Raspberry Sugar Cookies on a parchment-lined baking sheet
+Overhead view of freshly baked raspberry sugar cookies on a parchment-lined baking sheet.

 Tips for Success